-While the deal might have brought a sign of relief for many, it is a remarkable fall of Yahoo!, which was valued $128 billion once.
+While the deal might have brought a sigh of relief for many, it is a remarkable fall of Yahoo!, which was valued at $128 billion once.
 The exact terms and conditions are yet to be known, though, the deal includes Yahoo’s core internet business along with some real estate.
 However, the patents are not a part of the deal.

 This is the second major acquisition in the tech industry in the last two months.
 In a sudden move last month Microsoft had acquired LinkedIn.
-The rumors mills, however, were already buzzing the internet about Verizon-Yahoo! deal for some time.
+The rumours mills, however, were already buzzing the internet about Verizon-Yahoo! deal for some time.

 What Was Yahoo!
 Put Under Hammer

 If you are following the topic at least for the last few months on Dazeinfo, then you must know the answer to this billion dollar question.
 It was none other than Yahoo’s current CEO, Marissa Mayer, failed to turn the tides for Yahoo! and finally bowed to the mounting pressure from stakeholders and the board.